Jestercheek123/EvaP/Terminology.md

 ### People

-- Responsible for the evaluation system are the **student representatives**/*Fachschaftsrat*.
-For convenience reasons the student representatives are also called (the) **FSR** for short (adopted from the representative's name at Hasso Plattner Insitute).
+- Responsible for the evaluation system are **the student representatives**/*der Fachschaftsrat*.
+A For convenience reasons the student representatives are also called (the) **FSR** for short (adopted from the representative's name at Hasso Plattner Insitute).
+A member of the FSR is called **student representative**/*FSR-Mitglied*.
 They work as administrators of the system and have full edit rights for users, courses and questionnaires.
 - All people who are added to have teaching roles in a course (lecturers, tutors, etc.) are called **contributors**/*Mitwirkende*.
 - At every time one of the contributors of a course is the **person responsible for the course**/*Lehrveranstaltungs-Verantwortlicher*.
 This role is assigned by the student representatives.
 - Every contributor can get assigned **edit rights**/*Bearbeitungsrechte* for a course by any person who already has these edit rights for this very course.
 The responsible person always has edit rights.